GateNLP/gate-teamware/README.md

 ### Secret

-A `secret.py` should be created to hold settings that should not be made public by tracking through version control, the file will be auto-generated if it doesn't exist and values should be overridden for each deployment location.
+A `secret.py` should be created to hold settings that should not be made public by tracking through version control.
 A `secret_default.py` exists as a guide and to provide default value for testing.

 ## Backend Testing